A Bible study with Jeffrey J. Harrison

 We also noted some other problems with Eliphaz’s remarks.
 He relied heavily on personal experience to make his case, including a rather strange “ghost story,” in which a phantom of the night appeared and spoke to him.
 Personal experience may be vivid, but it’s not always the best measure of truth.
 What if it was a demon that woke him, and was lying to him?

 We also noted a distasteful arrogance on Eliphaz’s part toward sinners.
 He thought that by cursing them, he was doing God a favor.
 This is the kind of attitude that gives religion a bad name.
-Even God hates it: through Isaiah he says that a ‘holier than thou’ attitude is “smoke in my nostrils, a fire that burns all day” (Isa.
-65:5).
+Even God hates it: through Isaiah he says that a ‘holier than thou’ attitude is

 But we can’t fault everything Eliphaz said.
 A lot of it is true; a lot of it is Scriptural.
 But the question is whether he’s using these bits of Scripture accurately, or if he’s misapplying them, twisting them inappropriately to fit Job’s situation.
 Yes, it’s true that Job looks as if he’s despised and rejected by God.
 But appearances can be deceiving.